cmilando/WRI_network/README.md

 Remember that for FORTAN the inputs needs to be perfect for it to work so if its an integer it needs to have as.integer() in the argument

+## Chad ToDo

+* Right now you are just comparing the values directly, you aren't using the model I guess eventually you will want to see how the modeled values perform?
+  Like does the subset affect your ability to MODEL, not just cover the datapoints themselves So you need to change this up slightly
+  And do you assess this based on the model coefficients?

 ## Notes